-This is an easy, colorful, and delicious Valentines Cookies recipe that delivers soft and tender cookies with bursts of color and sweetness from the valentines sprinkles.
-These adorable cookies are much easier than cut outs!
+This is an easy, colorful, and delicious Valentine’s Cookies recipe that delivers soft and tender cookies with bursts of color and sweetness from the Valentine sprinkles.
+These adorable vegan cookies are much easier than cut-outs.
 Your sweethearts will be yours when you give them a batch of these red and pink cookies.

 My only problem?
 I don’t really love the idea of rolling out sugar cookies.
 I mean, I like bright and colorful cookies, just not the rolling and the cutting.
 It makes such a mess.

 I decided rather than cutting cookies and then decorating them with frosting and sprinkles over the top, why not just put the sprinkles right in the cookies?

 I’d say “brilliant” but I’m comfortable acknowledging that this is an idea already out in the universe.
 In fact, I have other recipes myself that incorporate sprinkles into cookies.
 For example, there are my Confetti Cookies.
 Mmm.
 Happy memories there.
 And then there’s my Vegan Chocolate Chip Sprinkles Cookies.

 The trick is creating a flavorful sugar cookie base so that adding the sprinkles creates both added bursts of flavor, color, and holiday-themed decor.

 This is an easy recipe to make — simply make the dough, add the sprinkles, and use your cookie dough dispenser (or roll into balls) and bake.
 Voila!
 You are done.

 The first step is to cream together the fat and sugar.
 To do this, add the sugar, vegan butter, and coconut oil to a mixing bowl.
 Use either a handheld or a stand mixer and beat these ingredients until smooth and fluffy, about 1 to 2 minutes.
 Then, add the vanilla and applesauce and beat again to combine.